edwin-finance/docs/community/community-introduction.md

 ## Join the Revolution

-Whether you're a developer, researcher, or DeFi enthusiast, there's a place for you in the Edwin community:
+Whether you're a developer, researcher, or DeFi enthusiast, there's a place for you in the edwin community:

 ### For Developers